 The services sector is the largest sector in developed countries.
 Sustainable services are services in which the supplier and customer work together to promote environmental protection.
 In such instances the customer is essentially transformed into a sustainability supplier for the benefit of future generations.
 These services are based on intelligent resource management and an effort to minimize harm to the environment, and may offer an alternative to other production processes.
 In 2011, Professor Wolfson and Professor Tavor, along with Professor Shlomo Mark (Software Engineering), received an international award from IBM in the area of smart city management – "Sustainability and the City".

-Developing Methods for Treating Toxic Organic Waste, Heavy Metals and Radioactive Metals in Sewage Using Sol-Gel Processes / Dr. Ariela Burg
+Developing Methods for Treating Toxic Organic Waste, Heavy Metals and Radioactive Metals in Sewage Using Sol-Gel Processes / Prof. Ariela Burg